What is Coinbase?

 If you are new to cryptocurrency, live in the US, and are looking to invest for the first time, Coinbase is our site’s #1 recommendation hands down.
 Meanwhile, even if you are a seasoned trader or live in any country Coinbase supports, we generally consider Coinbase a must-use exchange due to its wide selection of cryptos, ease of use, and highly liquid fiat trading pairs.

-Coinbase offers everything a cryptocurrency investor needs in one platform (or two if you count their companion site Coinbase Pro).
+Coinbase offers everything a cryptocurrency investor needs in one platform.

 Both Coinbase and Coinbase Pro use the same logins, and Coinbase the company runs both sites.
 So, getting access to everything Coinbase offers is as easy as creating a Coinbase account.